 On February 14, 2023, the Company announced that it had appointed Lachlan McLeod as the Chief Financial Officer.
+During the six months ended June 30, 2023, the Company agreed to employ Mr. McLeod directly.

 On March 15, 2023, the Company announced that it has been served with a civil claim filed in the Supreme Court of British Columbia pursuant to the Class Proceedings Act, R.S.B.C.
 1996, c.
 50 alleging that the Company's press release of February 22, 2023 (the "Press Release") misstated certain material facts which misled the plaintiff in the claim.
 The suit also names the Company's subsidiary ALI and the Company's Chief Executive Officer, Mr. Michael Forbes.
 The Company denies the allegations in the claim and specifically that the Press Release was misleading, and the Company intends to vigorously defend against these allegations should the class action be certified.
 Currently, no specific amount of damages is claimed.